Steven Finn: 2012: South Africa and ICC T20 World Cup

-Finn was selected in the side for the second Test against South Africa, having missed out on selection for the first match.
+Finn was selected in the team for the second Test against South Africa, having missed out on selection for the first match.
 He finished with figures of 2–118 in South Africa's first innings and then 0–55 in their second.
 Finn kept his place for next match and bowled well in e first innings, taking 4–75, including the wickets of Hashim Amla and Jacques Kallis.
 He took figures of 4–74 in the third innings of the match, again dismissing Amla and Kallis and also getting the wicket of AB De Villiers.
 South Africa went on to win the match to win the series 2–0 and claim the number one Test ranking spot of England.
-Finn played in the first ODI between the two sides, but the match was abandoned due to rain.
+Finn played in the first ODI between the two teams, but the match was abandoned due to rain.
 He took 1–59 in the second match and 0–42 in the third.
 He took 1–33 in the final match of the series to help England win by 6 wickets.
 He took 1–22 in his four overs in the first T20 match, but England only made 118 and lost by 7 wickets.
 He took 2–17 in the final match from two overs, but no result was reached due to rain.

 Finn was selected in the England squad for the T20 World Cup in Sri Lanka.
 He took 1–23 against Afghanistan as England got off to a winning start.
 However, they lost their next game against India, although Finn took two wickets.
 In the 2012 ICC World T20, he along with Jade Dernbach set the record for the highest 10th wicket partnership in T20 World Cups (20).
 This pair has also equalled Nikita Miller-Sulieman Benn record partnership for the last wicket in T20 World Cups.

 He took the wicket of Keiron Pollard in the next group game, but England again lost, this time by 15 runs.
 In the must win game against New Zealand, he took 3–16 to help England win by six wickets and qualify for the quarter-finals.
 However, they lost their match against the hosts Sri Lanka by 19 runs, with Finn taking figures of 1–24 in the match, and finishing he tournament with 8 wickets.

 For his performances in 2012, he was named in the ODI Team of the Year by the ICC and Cricinfo.
 He was also named in the T20I XI of the year by Cricinfo.